 In 1979 Ken Johnson started a game manufacturing company in his parent's basement producing games he invented.
-He experienced some success with his first games.
+The most successful game he has created is Phase 10.

-H is big success came in 1982 when Ken set out to design a new card game.
+K en's big success came in 1982 when he set out to design a new card game.
 Upon seeing the success of Uno, he wanted to design a card game that could achieve similar success.
 After just a couple of days sequestered in his apartment, he came up with the Phase 10 card game.
 His first customers included K-Mart and Meijer stores.

 In 2012, Ken was nominated for a TAGIE award – the Oscar of the Toy and Game industry.

-Ken lives in Franklin, Michigan with his wife of 18 years and their 7 year old son.
-He currently owns two other businesses.
-Ken has been a guest speaker at inventor clubs across the country, and provides support and resources for inventors.
+Ken lives in Southeast Michigan with his wife of 26 years and their 15 year old son.
+Ken currently owns a number of other businesses.
+Ken has been a guest speaker at inventor clubs, universities, civic organizations and other institutions across the country, and provides support and resources for inventors, entrepreneurs, and youth organizations.